substrait-io/substrait/validator/tests/tests/tpc-h/README.md

    considering.
  - Aggregations with only measures were being emitted by Isthmus as aggregations with empty grouping sets rather than no grouping sets.
+ - Isthmus was emitting duplicate grouping sets wherever there should only be one grouping set.
  - Decimal literals had too many bytes attached to them.

 TODO: when function resolution is implemented in the validator, the diagnostic